The Clarks group of companies attaches real importance to the welfare not only of our own employees but also those employed by our suppliers.

 More detailed guidelines on the working condition standards and requirements we expect from all Clarks suppliers, aligned with our audit criteria are provided to factories: Clarks SWC Social Criteria Guidelines

 In an instance of non-compliance with the expected standards, we aim to work with the supplier in order to develop an Improvement Action Plan (IAP) that seeks to address root causes and provides sustained improvement.
 We believe that long term relationships offer the most benefit for our business and the people who make our shoes, so we do not just walk away from a supplier without first assessing what and how improvements could be made.
 However, in instances of continuous non-compliance and no evidence or willingness to adhere to an IAP, termination of the relationship remains the final sanction.

 In common with other brands, our audits are conducted either by our in house specialist supplier audit team or by a third party audit service provider.
-Our in house specialists focus on our primary sourcing countries, which enables the team to develop a much stronger relationship with the factory and support an ongoing improvement process.
-In countries where we do not have our own resources, we utilise a third party audit service provider, whilst still maintaining our engagement with the supplier through the the supplier audit team.
+Our in house specialists focus on our direct managed suppliers and those used by our key sourcing partners in primary sourcing countries, which enables the team to develop a much stronger relationship with the factory and support an ongoing improvement process.
+In countries where we do not have our own resources, we utilise a third party audit service provider, whilst still maintaining our engagement with the supplier through the supplier audit team.

 Undertaking audits does not in itself change or improve the working conditions in our suppliers, rather they are the starting point in an ongoing process of improvement.
 What makes the difference is how the information gained through the audit is used to address any findings and make a positive change for the benefit of those working in each factory.
 We do this in a number of ways.